Recently, I acquired an almost complete vintage PC: a mighty 486DX2 66 MHz!

 - Its decoding and execution units are enhanced, allowing the simplest instructions to be executed in a single cycle, twice as fast as on the 386.

 - A Floating Point Unit was included into the silicon!
 Before the 486DX, the x86 CPUs could only handle computations on integers.
 Floating point computations were done in software, thus were very slow.
-Though you had the option to buy a separate x87 floating point coprocessor, it was expensive and reserved to business making extensive use of floating point numbers in their code.
+Though you had the option to buy a separate x87 floating point coprocessor, it was expensive and reserved to business software that made extensive use of floating point numbers in their code.
 Moreover the FPU of the 486 is more efficient than the 387 and its communication bus with the integer ALU is also faster.

 - A last, 8KiB of cache were embedded.
-The memory was indeed way too slow to serve a CPU past 8Mhz without introducing numerous “wait states”.
+DRAM memory was indeed way too slow to serve a CPU past 8Mhz without introducing numerous “wait states”.
 This internal cache (equivalent to the modern L1 cache) suffers no such drawback.
 The x86 processors being very sensitive to memory access time due to their lack of internal register, this internal cache brings huge performance gains!
 Though, it is not as efficient as the one of the 68040 (the archenemy of the 486), this cache has been carefully designed and provides a 128 bit path to read the x86 instructions.
 This is neat as some of those are huge.

 There are many variants of the 486.